-This is a very well put together design that does a very good job at introducing the character and establishing the tone of the movie; it's a very clear statement.
+This is a very well put together a design that does a very good job of introducing the character and establishing the tone of the movie; it's a very clear statement.
 This is going to be a traditional "big-colorful princess dresses" movie.

 On top of that, Ishioka designed every single dress taking into account the sets, so that they would create a visually interesting image.
 So take a moment to notice how gorgeous the dress looks against the blue backdrop of the set.
 This may seem stupid, but if the set wall had been any other color, the effect wouldn't be as neat and the colors of the dress wouldn't pop as much.
 These kind of silly details are really important in order to create iconic visuals.

-As for influences, because it's trying to evoke the classic fairy tale feeling, the designs takes from everything and anything between the 16th century and the 19th century.
+As for influences, because it's trying to evoke the classic fairy tale feeling, the designs take from everything and anything between the 16th century and the 19th century.

 But let's look at this specific dress.
 At first, I thought they had taken the skirt from the Victorian Crinoline, but it's clearly inspired by the shape of the 18th century "robe a l'anglaise".
 The main difference between the two is the shape; the crinoline is completely circular, while the "robe a l'anglaise" is flatter when seen from the side than from the front, just as Ishioka's design.